 Once you’ve picked your theme and purchased it, you can download it to your hard drive and then upload it into the WordPress dashboard under the “Appearance” menu option on your left sidebar.
 You can log into your WordPress by typing in your domain.com/admin.

-Good luck on your journey to start a blog and if you have ANY questions at all leave me a comment below!
+Good luck on your journey to start a blog.
+This is just a chip of the burg when it comes to blogging.
+So be sure to join in Facebook groups and start networking so you can get yourself out there.
+And if you have ANY questions at all leave me a comment below!